Towards a Perceptual Evaluation Framework for Lighting Estimation: Evaluating lighting estimation methods with perceptual data

-The older method of Khan~\etal~\cite{khan2006image} is generally expected to perform less well than more recent methods since it creates distorted, implausible LDR textures.
+\myparagraph{Matching ground truth lighting matters less when judging the plausibility of composites.} The older method of Khan~\etal~\cite{khan2006image} is generally expected to perform less well than more recent methods since it creates distorted, implausible LDR textures.
 Indeed, results from task 1 show that its lighting estimates do not perceptually match the ground truth, especially in the case of glossy materials.
 However, when considering the plausibility of composited objects in the absence of a reference (task 2), the trend is reversed: the simple method of \cite{khan2006image} yields results on par with those of \cite{weber2022editable} (indoors) and \cite{Dastjerdi_2023_ICCV} (outdoors, glossy).
 Surprisingly, it even outperforms all the recent methods in one scenario (outdoors, diffuse)!
 This suggests that, even if the predicted lighting is perceived to be inaccurate (task 1), the accuracy is not a priority for the observers when judging the realism of inserted virtual objects.